 The Anti Leprosy Day aims to put an end to the stigma and discrimination against people with leprosy.
 On a global scale, various events and activities are focused on increasing public awareness about the disease.
 The same activities are done in India but this time, there is also an emphasis on Mahatma Gandhi who was compassionate to people suffering from leprosy.

-In India, the Anti Leprosy Day is celebrated every 30th of January each year.
+In India, Anti-Leprosy Day is celebrated every 30th of January each year.
 This date was chosen to coincide with the day when Gandhi passed away after being assassinated in 1948.
 Gandhi was one of the few leaders who worked tirelessly to support and help people with leprosy.

 The following are the dates of celebration of the Anti-Leprosy Day on a worldwide scale: